HeyMehedi/temporary-file-manager/README.md

 # Temporary File Manager for WP

-Upload and move them to the temporary directory, and clean up files and directories according to your schedule after finishing the job.
+Upload and move files to the temporary directory, and clean up files and directories according to your schedule after finishing the job.